rvennam/istio-roks-101/workshop/exercise-7/README.md

 When Envoy proxies establish a connection, they exchange and validate certificates to confirm that each is indeed connected to a valid and expected peer.
 The established identities can later be used as basis for policy checks (e.g., access authorization).

-## Enforce mTLS between all Istio services
+## Configure mTLS between your pods

 1. To configure mTLS, we need to modify our previous destination rules to use ISTIO_MUTUAL.